Wander Over Yonder: Development and broadcast

 Craig McCracken, creator of Wander Over Yonder, previously helmed the Cartoon Network series The Powerpuff Girls and Foster's Home for Imaginary Friends.
 Wander Over Yonder is McCracken's first and only foray on a Disney-owned network.
 McCracken's wife Lauren Faust served as co-producer and story editor for the first season.
 The eponymous character made his debut on sketchbooks, clothes, and patches that McCracken sold at conventions, as well as in a never-finished graphic novel.
 McCracken described Wander as a "nomadic, hippie, muppet man".
-He also said that his approach to each episode was character-driven and that the show's use of color is influenced by Hanna-Barbera.
+He also said that his approach to each episode was character-driven and that the show's use of color is influenced by Hanna-Barbera, where he used to work.

 The series made its formal premiere on the Disney Channel on September 13, 2013.
-A sneak peek was screened at the 2012 San Diego Comic-Con International.
+A sneak peek was screened at the 2012 San Diego Comic-Con.
 An early preview of the first episode, "The Picnic", was aired on the network on August 16, 2013, following the premiere of Phineas and Ferb: Mission Marvel.

 Premieres of new episodes were moved to sister network Disney XD during its first season, on March 31, 2014.
 Shortly after, Disney Television Animation executive Eric Coleman announced that the series was renewed for a second season, with comic book writer ND Stevenson joining the writing team.
 This season premiered on August 3, 2015, with "The Greater Hater", a special half-hour episode.
 A set of 11 one-minute shorts were produced in promotion of this season premiere; the network released them starting in July.

-Internationally, Wander Over Yonder made its premiere on Family Channel in Canada on October 13, 2013, on Disney XD in Australia on June 9, 2014, on Disney Channel in Israel on September 1, 2014, and on Disney Channel in the UK and Ireland on March 10, 2014.
+Internationally, Wander Over Yonder made its premiere on Family Channel in Canada on October 13, 2013, on Disney XD in Australia on June 9, 2014, on Disney Channel in Israel on September 1, 2014, and on Disney XD in the UK and Ireland on March 10, 2014.

 Reception

 The previewed episode was seen by roughly 2.9 million viewers.

+The series received generally positive reviews.

 The A.V.
 Club's Kevin McFarland wrote that the series continues the "zany legacy" of the Cartoon Network's "golden age" on a competing network.
 Emily Ashby of Common Sense Media describes the series as flash and funny, stating it would "appeal to kids."
 She also argued it is a series that "generates laughs in opposing personalities, nonstop action, and silly scenarios."